|

 Congressional committee's just stand around talking all day they are incapable of doing investigations, only ordering them.
 If you had been paying attention you'd remember all the talk about the FBI "stonewalling" congress about investigations into how it handled the Steele dossier.

-But like fone said, something something Republicans bad, something something.
 I beg your pardon.
 Congressional committees can and do investigate things.
 Its part of why they have subpoena powers.
 Of course politics almost always means they can't effectively investigate anything.

 Asura.Saevel